-Here’s some advice to avoid some of the most common tricks and tactics employed by car salesmen.
+Here are some car shopping tips to help you avoid some of the most common tricks and tactics employed by car salesmen.
 Listen up – our advice could just save you some serious bucks.

-Call ahead.
 If you’ve ever walked onto a car lot looking for a specific model only to be told it’s no longer available, you’ve very likely been the victim of a “bait and switch” trick that’s commonly practiced.
 Sometimes dealerships will advertise certain cars for killer prices to get people to come in, and then try to sell them on something else by claiming a magically vanished inventory.
-You can easily avoid this by calling a day or two in advance to confirm that a particular model is still available – then informing the car salesman that you’ll be coming in to check it out.
+You can easily avoid this by calling a day or two in advance to confirm that a particular model is still available.
+You can then inform the car salesman that you’ll be coming in to check it out.

 Once you have an idea of exactly the kind of car you want, you also know exactly how much of a loan you’ll need to finance it.
 Before taking one step onto a car lot, visit your bank and get yourself pre-approved for a car loan.
 This brings you into the game with a critical piece of ammo.
 It can go a long way towards preventing you from getting trapped in a high-interest auto loan.